rohitarer/test/README.md

 # test
 just for revision and practice on mac
 <br>
-right now all setup has done
+right now all setup has done. (let's modify)